jarobyte91/quotes/README.md

 To build the Docker implementation, the process was split into two steps to make it easier to update:

+    # To build the basic dependencies of the system
     sh build_dependencies.sh

+    # To build the system itself
     sh build.sh

     # To run the system: